Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 3/Dev Ops and Code Management.md

 - continuous integration
-	  everytime a developer makes a change to the project master branch, a version of the system is created and tested I git commit, then a new version is executed and tested
+	  everytime a developer makes a change to the project master branch, a version of the system is created and tested I git commit, then a new version is executed and tested devs make sure they dont break the build by pushing bad code
 - continuous delivery
 	  simulation of the products operating environment is created and the software is tested a VM for windows is made and my thingie is tested there